mishfish123/covid-19-au-twitter/README.md

 * Daily summary files - files to semi-automate the transfer of the daily summary content to photoshop files.

 Aside from promotions, I also manually collected data for cruiseships and the Northern Territory and Tasmania.
+Notably some of my work shown in the images below: